dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 Renewing a premium domain can cost the same than a registration, but it is up to the registrar to decide that, therefore it depends on every specific gTLD.

-If you have any other questions about premium domains [you can send us an email](support@dnsimple.com).
+If you have any other questions about premium domains [you can contact us](https://dnsimple.com/contact).